roelstappers/HarmonieRegistry/README.md

 For earlier Julia versions, manually `git clone` this repository under `DEPOT_PATH/registries`.
 (Usually, `DEPOT_PATH = /home/username/.julia`)

-Then, we can use lab private packages (or unregistered public ones) as if they are registered ones.
+Then, we can use Harmonie private packages (or unregistered public ones) as if they are registered ones.

 # For package developers